Daphne Barak-Erez: Publications

-Barak-Erez is the author and editor of 20 books and 130 articles, including Outlawed Pigs: Law, Religion and Culture in Israel (University of Wisconsin Press, 2007) and Administrative Law (in Hebrew, 4 volumes, 2010, 2013, 2017).
-She is currently a member of Council for Higher Education in Israel.
+Barak-Erez is the author and editor of 25 books and more than 140 articles and book chapters, including Outlawed Pigs: Law, Religion and Culture in Israel (University of Wisconsin Press, 2007), Administrative Law (in Hebrew, 4 volumes, 2010, 2013, 2017) and Biblical Judgments: New Legal Readings in the Hebrew Bible (University of Michigan Press, 2024).

 Awards and recognition

-She was awarded several prizes, including the Zeltner Prize, the Rector's Prize for Excellence in Teaching (twice), the Woman of the City Award by the City of Tel Aviv, and the Women in Law Award by the Israel Bar Association.
+She has been awarded several prizes, including TAU's annual Zeltner Prize, the Rector's Prize for Excellence in Teaching at Tel Aviv University (three times), the Cheshin Prize for Academic Excellence in Law, named after Shneur Zalman Cheshin, justice of the first Israeli Supreme Court, the Woman of the City Award by the City of Tel Aviv, the Women in Law Award by the Israel Bar Association, and the Gorni Prize in Public Law.

 In November 2013, Daphne Barak-Erez accepted an award in Israel's name, for progress made in reducing gender gaps.
 The award was presented by Women in Parliament Global Forum during a ceremony at the European Parliament in Brussels.